-Dr. Liozu resides in Pittsburgh, Pennsylvania with his son, Lorenzo.
+Dr. Liozu resides in Phoenix, Arizona with his son, Lorenzo.
 He loves working out and watching rugby.

 Stephen MerkelSteve has been a Director or Non- Executive Chairman for 14 years with private and public companies involved in turnarounds, operational reviews, strategic planning, acquisitions, people development, succession planning, shareholder operating agreements, exit strategies and key customer and distributor interface.

 He was one of four Directors that led the turnaround of NYSE Sturm Ruger where market cap increased fivefold in six years.

 Prior to Director and Non-Executive Chairman work, he had 18 years of global and domestic P&L responsibility as Managing Director, President or Operating Executive mostly with Loctite Corporation.